Creating a New Kind of Doctor

 The residency program strives to provide all residents with a solid foundation in primary care pediatrics and general pediatric knowledge, including preventive well-child care and acute outpatient care.
 The academic pediatric faculty in the Division of Ambulatory Pediatrics at Dell Medical School serve as educators, mentors and coaches for residents and provide them with comprehensive training in outpatient general pediatrics.

-Additional primary care training takes place during the community medicine/medical home and ambulatory block rotations, when residents have the opportunity to rotate through different community-based experiences, as well as at the academic faculty practice, Dell Children’s Medical Group Pediatrics Mueller.
+Additional primary care training takes place during the community advocacy rotation and ambulatory block rotations, when residents have the opportunity to rotate through different community-based experiences, as well as at the academic faculty practice, Dell Children’s Medical Group Pediatrics Mueller.
 At this site, residents care for patients coming from nearby neighborhoods and for patients with chronic diseases and/or medical complexities that receive subspecialty care at Dell Children’s Medical Center of Central Texas.

 Residents interested in pursuing careers in primary care pediatrics are supported through mentorship; access to rich and diverse primary care pediatric experiences with academic general pediatric faculty and private pediatricians; research; quality improvement; medical education scholarship; and other opportunities.